Services & advice for off-campus accommodation

 There are laws governing renting accommodation.
 We can advise you if there is a dispute.

-Most accommodation offered near the Bentley Campus will be furnished, especially room rental situations.
+Most accommodation offered near the Perth Campus will be furnished, especially room rental situations.
 However sometimes whole rentals may be unfurnished, particularly if they are a little further from the campus.
 There are companies that rent out furniture, and many that will rent out electrical equipment.
 If you’re living in Perth for longer than a year you may find it cheaper to buy furniture and sell it when you leave.

 Perth is a very safe city, but you should take precautions whether you live on- or off-campus.
 Generally security will be more dependent on the property itself than the area.
 Close to the university there is a big range of accommodation.
 Newer houses will be more expensive, but are more likely to have better security.
 Older houses will be cheaper, but will not be as secure.
 As with all things, with home security, you get what you pay for.
 For personal security you should take the sort of precautions you would anywhere.
 Don’t walk by yourself late at night.
 Don’t carry large amounts of cash.
 You should also insure your belongings.
 Landlord’s insurance will not cover your belongings.